hardboilr/AIAntKiller/README.md

-**1.** When ant have food and current position is a deposit, then **drop food** **2.** When ant have food and current position is a deposit, but ant **cannot drop food**, then **pass turn** **3.** When ant is below max food load threshold, then **pickup food** **4.** When ant max food load has been reached, then **return to deposit location** with lowest food count First the deposit location with lowest food count is found.
+**1.** When ant have food and current position is a deposit, then **drop food** **2.** When ant have food and current position is a deposit, but ant **cannot drop food**, then **pass turn** **3.** When ant is below max food load threshold, then **pickup food** **4.** When ant can pickup filled, pickup filled
+To usually frees up space in the immediate area.
+**5.** When ant max food load has been reached, then **return to deposit location** with lowest food count First the deposit location with lowest food count is found.
 If a location can be found, ShortestPath is used to determine the shortest path to that location.
-Finally the Calc-methods are used to find the movement action required to initialize the journey towards that location. <br>
+Finally the Calc-methods are used to find the movement action required to initialize the journey towards that location.
-**5.** When current position has 0 food, then **scavenge food** ScavengeFood is used to find the optimal position for getting food.<br>
+**6.** When current position has 0 food, then **scavenge food** ScavengeFood is used to find the optimal position for getting food.
-**6.** If no action is returned from above, then pick a random action
+**7.** If no action is returned from above, then pick a random action

 #### [`a3.behaviour.ScavengeFood`](https://github.com/hardboilr/AIAntKiller/blob/master/src/a3/behaviour/ScavengeFood.java)